Esmyxvatu/pyn/README.md

 ----------------------------------------------

-## Examples
-All exemples are in the `samples` directory

 ## Known issues

 - Nothing is tested, so things may not work or be buggy.
 - Say to many things in console when you kill the server with Ctrl+C
     > Reason : Need to destroy all tasks before killing the server
 - Crash every sockets when sometimes one disconnect, causing him to lost every connection forever (yeah big bug)

 ----------------------------------------------

 ## Contributing

 The project is open source.
 You can fork it and make your own version.
 Contributions are not yet open, but may be in the futur